galaxyproject/galaxy_mentor_network/home.md

 ### GMentee:

--You are a member of the community i.e member of one of our channels.
+- You are a member of the community i.e member of one of our channels.

--You have an intended project or you are willing to take on one of the projects suggested to you by your mentor.
+- You have an intended project or you are willing to take on one of the projects suggested to you by your mentor.

--You are willing to take full responsibility for the completion of your project.
+- You are willing to take full responsibility for the completion of your project.

--GMentees will be required to devote about 5 hours weekly to their projects.
+- GMentees will be required to devote about 5 hours weekly to their projects.

--Bi-weekly calls of about 30 minutes will be held between mentees and mentors.
+- Bi-weekly calls of about 30 minutes will be held between mentees and mentors.

 ### GMentor:

--You are an active member of the community (for example, in the channels, contributing to the Galaxy GitHub repositories, events, e.t.c)
+- You are an active member of the community (for example, in the channels, contributing to the Galaxy GitHub repositories, events, e.t.c)

--Willing to give detailed and timely reviews of the projects and contributions of your GMentees.
+- Willing to give detailed and timely reviews of the projects and contributions of your GMentees.

--You are willing to meet with the GMentee on a biweekly 30 minutes call.
+- You are willing to meet with the GMentee on a biweekly 30 minutes call.

--GMentors will be required to mentor for at least 8 weeks.
+- GMentors will be required to mentor for at least 8 weeks.

--GMentors will be expected to recommend helpful projects if the GMentee has no intended projects during application.
+- GMentors will be expected to recommend helpful projects if the GMentee has no intended projects during application.

 ### Matching Process: